protwis/gpcrdb_data/docs/index.rst

      <br>

-Below, a table overview of all the different pages and functionalities in GPCRdb grouped by sections, along links to specific documentation pages, associated slides and video demonstrations.

 .. csv-table:: **SEQUENCES**
    :header:  "Page name", "Video", "Slides", "Demo", "Reference", "Short description"
    :widths: 25 25 25 25 25 25